TOP MIDDLE EAST CYBER THREATS-5 JULY 2018

 1) APT15 Resurfaces with New Exploitation Tools

 A cyber-espionage group believed to be operating out of China has developed a new piece of malware that appears to be based on one of the first tools used by the threat actor known as APT15, Ke3chang, Mirage, Vixen Panda, Royal APT and Playful Dragon.
-The Group has been known to target organizations in the defence, high tech, energy, government, aerospace, manufacturing and other sectors.
+The Group has been known to target organizations in the defense, high tech, energy, government, aerospace, manufacturing and other sectors.

 The new malware, MirageFox is based on a string found in one of the components of Mirage malware and shares code with both Mirage and Reaver.
 Experts have found significant similarities to the original Mirage malware, including the code used for a remote shell and the function for decrypting command and control (C&C) configuration data.